ccxt/ccxt/CONTRIBUTING.md

 /LICENSE.txt               # MIT
 /README.md                 # master markdown for GitHub, npmjs.com, npms.io, yarn and others
-/build/                    # a folder for the generated slave source files /ccxt.js                   # entry point for the master JS ES6 version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /php/                      # PHP ccxt module/package folder /php/base/                 # base code for the PHP version of the ccxt library /python/                   # Python ccxt module/package folder for PyPI
+/build/                    # a folder for the generated slave source files /ccxt.js                   # entry point for the master JS version of the ccxt library /ccxt.php                  # entry point for the PHP version of the ccxt library /js/                       # the JS version of the library /php/                      # PHP ccxt module/package folder /php/base/                 # base code for the PHP version of the ccxt library /python/                   # Python ccxt module/package folder for PyPI